Datagon-AI-GmbH/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## How to test
 Description for the reviewer of how to test the changes

+## Customer Impact
+Please indicate the level of customer impact for this change:
+- [ ] Low: Minimal impact, no noticeable change to customers.
+- [ ] Medium: Some impact, might have visual impact or impact on request quality.
+- [ ] High: Significant impact, might render the software unusable

 ## Checklist for PR
 - [ ] I have manually tested the changes
 - [ ] Integration tests have been added